-In the middle of the 19th century, the barely-United States of America was in grave trouble.
+In the middle of the 19th century, the barely-united states of America was in grave trouble.
 Stymied by its inability to reconcile a mandate for economic growth that depended largely on that “peculiar institution” of slavery, the so-called “Land of the Free” was increasingly divided and lurching ever closer towards conflict.
 America’s most highly esteemed man of letters – Ralph Waldo Emerson – proposed a bold solution.
 In his 1845 essay “The Poet”, Emerson described the urgent need for a poetic voice that could liberate the troubled young nation.
 “The poet is representative,” wrote Emerson.
 “He stands among partial men for the complete man, and apprises us not of his wealth, but of the commonwealth … I look in vain for the poet whom I describe.”
-Meanwhile, in New York City, a self-educated reporter whose feisty diatribes had in four years earned him the sack from no less than six newspapers, read with interest this essay of Emerson’s as if it were a help-wanted ad.
-And as the collective psyche of the nation sank deeper beneath the hypocrisy of its own Constitution, the young writer resolved to heed Emerson’s call – to force America to face its strange self, and set the nation on a new and noble course.
+Meanwhile, in New York City, a self-educated reporter whose feisty diatribes had earned him the sack from no less than six newspapers over four years, read with interest this essay of Emerson’s as if it were a help-wanted ad.
+And as the collective psyche of the nation sank deeper beneath the hypocrisy of its own Constitution, the young writer resolved to heed Emerson’s call – to force America to confront itself, and set the nation on a new and noble course.
 And so began an extraordinary journey.
 Today we celebrate America’s first and greatest national poet: Walt Whitman.

 Whitman would devote the rest of his life to composing, expanding and editing his great gift to his country, Leaves of Grass.
 He’d served his apprenticeship on the crowded and colourful streets of Manhattan and New Orleans, obsessively recording in his numerous notebooks everyday observations of everyday people.
 In this vast new nation of immigrants, with its vast and seemingly irreconcilable divides, the national poet could not speak for one.
 He must, Whitman concluded, speak for all.
 He must be the Everyman: